 For smaller transfers, a stellar currency transfer service offers an easy-to-use online interface, great support while setting up your transfer, and proactive troubleshooting in case of unexpected hold ups.

-For larger amounts, speaking to a human may be really helpful although doing most things online is usually par for the course.
+For larger amounts, speaking to a human by phone may be really helpful although doing most things online is usually par for the course.